Everything you ever wanted to know about juicing

 Freshly made juice is packed with vitamins, minerals, amino acids (the building blocks of protein), enzymes, phytonutrients, and antioxidants.

 When you consume your veggies through juicing, you consume WAY more veggies and give your digestive system a rest from breaking down food.
-This allows the body to use energy for healing and regeneration, usually used for digestion.
+This allows the body to use energy for healing and regeneration, which is usually used for digestion.

 Start juicing and see for yourself how genuinely energizing it is.